Transport features and news

 Concrete is at the heart of the repairs to the Great Western Railway at Dawlish in Devon after the devastation caused by last month’s floods.

-The government is hell bent on creating more traffic, despite dirty air for those living near busy roads
+Transport: The government is hell bent on creating more traffic, despite dirty air for those living near busy roads

 Plans for hard shoulder running on congested sections of motorway have shone a light on dangerously poor air quality that those living near busy roads routinely face.
 Rather than planning for a massive increase in cars, the Government needs to clean up its act and protect communities from dirty air.